 Our Academic Enrichment Program is a way to ignite the intellectual spark and foster a passion for lifelong learning.
 Girls are extended through Enrichment Experiences allowing them to take risks, immerse themselves in something they are passionate about and discover new and challenging ideas.
 These experiences are many and varied and include:

 Girls have many different talents and strengths.
 Where they may excel in one area, they may need support in another.
 The great benefit of the Dalton Plan is that it can provide holistic academic support for the individual girl through the regular interaction between student and teacher in Studies.

 Teachers know the girls well, understand how they work and through the Dalton Plan can help them at an individual level and in a focused, supportive manner.
 A structured introduction to Dalton is provided in Year 7, with ongoing individual support available as needed.
 Girls can talk to their teachers about concepts not understood in their lessons.
 Regular homework and constructive feedback help the girls understand where they need help.

 STEAM education in Senior School greatly increases careers options as girls come to the fruition of their Senior School education.
 It teaches the skills critical for a successful professional life – project management, problem solving and collaboration – and complements the Dalton Plan perfectly.

 Ascham provides a fully integrated learning platform, with many resources available either as enablers of learning through direct interaction or as learning aids.
 Senior girls are provided ubiquitous access to information, resources and learning opportunities.
-Girls can use their personal devices for online access to assignments and classwork resources, and engage with a breadth of materials to develop deep understanding of curriculum areas.
+Girls can use their devices for online access to assignments and classwork resources and engage with a breadth of materials to develop a deep understanding of curriculum areas.